|Dr Will Howard|

 She is also a GP Trainer, examiner for Southampton University Medical School and Lead appraiser for the Wessex Deanery for Southampton and the Isle of Wight.
 She also undertakes appraisals in Jersey and Gibraltar.

-Her hobbies include travel, skiing, swimming, tennis, singing and running around after her grown up children and husband.
+Her hobbies include travel, skiing, swimming, tennis, singing and running around after her grown up children.

 |Dr Dominique O'Carroll-Bailey|